brytonh/rat-groupme/README.md

 ## Steps to Reproduce
 1. Setup a Python HerokuApp using the files I've provided.
 Heroku Git is a magical thing.
 2. Put the rat.ps1 on the machine you're testing as your client/target machine.
-As of right now, I have tested this on Win10.
+As of right now, I have tested this on PowerShell 5.1.
 I will be rewriting the script for Powershell 2.0.
 3. Make the necessary changes based on your personal API information.

 ### In rat.ps1: